Chethan2k1/Embedded-Projects/README.md

 # Spider-Tronix-Tasks
-Code for the Spider Tronix Embedded domain tasks
+Code for some cool Embedded Projects with Arduino